-When you’re working remotely, overcommunication is key to keeping everyone aligned and connected.
+When you’re engaging remote employees, overcommunication is key to keep everyone aligned.

-This doesn’t mean you need to overshare or micromanage your team.
-But you should be frequently and repeatedly communicating on things like team goals, organizational strategy, key updates, and priorities.
+This doesn’t mean you need to overshare.
+But you should be frequently and repeatedly communicate on things like team goals, organizational strategy, key updates, and priorities.

 Take advantage of collaborative productivity tools

 Remote teams don’t have the luxury of in-person communication.
-This means you need to leverage technology and tools that enable collaboration, streamline communication, and keep priorities, responsibilities, and deadlines organized.
+This means you need to leverage technology and tools that promote collaboration, streamline communication, and keep priorities, responsibilities, and deadlines organized.

-Pro Tip: Use video calls for non-work meetings and activities too.
-For example, plan a happy hour Zoom call so the team can get together casually and bond outside of work.
+Pro Tip: Use video calls for non-work meetings and activities, too.
+For example, plan a virtual team lunch via Zoom or Google Meet so the team can get together casually and bond outside of work-related meetings.

-Chat is an important tool in the remote team toolbelt because it allows employees to communicate quickly and efficiently.
-Slack is a great communication tool that allows teams to create different channels organized by theme and topic.
-Slack is particularly versatile and equally useful for asking a quick question about a project and just shooting the breeze with a coworker.
+Chat is an important tool in your remote team toolbelt because it helps employees communicate quickly and efficiently.
+Slack is a great communication app that allows teams to create different channels organized by theme and topic.
+It is versatile and equally useful for asking a quick question about a project or shooting the breeze with a coworker.

 Encourage a healthy work-life balance

-For example, if you don’t want your employees to be answering emails all night, then don’t reply to your own emails until the next work day.
+For example, if you don’t want your employees to answer emails all night, then don’t reply to your own emails until the next work day.
 Your team will follow your lead.
-So if they see you available and working all hours, they will infer that they are expected to also be available—creating an unhealthy culture.
+But if they see you available and working all hours, they will infer that they are expected to also be available.

 Recognize employee contributions

-Remote employees work longer hours and tend to be more productive than in-house employees.
-But they often don’t feel part of the team.
+Even though remote employees tend to be more productive than in-house employees, they often don’t feel part of the team.